Sixth Form Overview

 The Sixth Form at Withington aims to encompass the benefits of being part of a whole community, whilst encouraging ongoing personal and independent development.

-As well as taking fewer subjects, girls in the Sixth Form are generally taught in much smaller groups than at GCSE.
+Most pupils take three subjects, although a small number do take four – more on our Curriculum here!
+The typical Sixth Form timetable includes ‘free’ or study periods, a change universally welcome to pupils.
+As well as taking fewer subjects, pupils in the Sixth Form are generally taught in much smaller groups than at GCSE.
 This encourages closer staff-pupil relationships and enables more individual attention.

-All Sixth Formers socialise together in the Common Room, but each year group is also split into 5 Forms of about 17 girls, each with its own base and Form Tutor.
-Each Form consists of a cross-section of girls from the previous Year 11, together with girls who are new to the school.
-The Head of Sixth Form oversees both year groups.
+Lower and Upper Sixth are split into five Forms of about 17 pupils, each with its own base and Form Tutor.
+Each Form consists of a cross-section of pupils from the previous Year 11, together with those who are new to the school.
+The Head of Sixth Form oversees both year groups with the Heads of Year 12 and 13.

 Teamwork and Leadership

-Throughout their time in the Sixth Form, girls are actively encouraged to interact with younger girls and to take responsibility for many clubs, societies and activities as well as developing their own interests.
+Throughout their time in the Sixth Form, pupils are actively encouraged to interact with younger pupils and to take responsibility for many clubs, societies and activities as well as developing their own interests.

 Changing the Way You Work

 The Sixth Form is a bridging stage between school and university.
-Girls are helped to acquire the habits of independent research and to develop the study skills they will need in the future.
+Pupils are helped to acquire the habits of independent research and to develop the study skills they will need in the future.

 Beyond the Classroom